wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 == Could you add to the sidebar new share provider ?  == Yes, of course.
 Email us <a href="mailto:info@profitquery.com">info@profitquery.com</a> and we add new providers on the sidebar in one day.

+== I update for new version and something going wrong  == Don't worry.
+Firsy of all try clear you browser cache and reopen page or admin area.
+If problem stil be there email us <a href="mailto:support@profitquery.com">support@profitquery.com</a> with problem description, browser & operation system version, maybe some screenshot.

-= I have a problem and i don't know how fixed that = You can write about problem on the plugin forum or email us support@profitquery.com
+= I have a problem and i don't know how fixed that = You can write about problem on the plugin forum or email us <a href="mailto:support@profitquery.com">support@profitquery.com</a>

 = Is plugin by Profitquery free? =
 Yes, it's free.

 = Do I need to create an account? =
 No. All needfull information profitquery get automatically.
 That's why Profitquery can generate secure apiKey without any sign-up.

 = Is JavaScript required? =
 All of the options required through this plugin require javascript.
 JavaScript must be enabled.
 We load the actual interface via JavaScript at run-time, which allows us to upgrade the functionality of the all tools itself automatically everywhere.

 == Screenshots ==